Evolution of Worcestershire county boundaries since 1844: Birmingham, Oldberrow, Upper Arley and Edvin Loach (1891–1911)

 Fig 5: Map showing the transfer of Balsall Heath, Quinton, Yardley and Kings Norton & Northfield from Worcestershire to Birmingham, Warwickshire (1891–1911) Map excludes similar Warwickshire and Staffordshire boundary changes.

-Within a short time after the 1888 Act, Worcestershire's northern external boundaries began to alter (See Fig 5).
+Within a short time after the 1888 act, Worcestershire's northern external boundaries began to alter (See Fig 5).
 The district of Balsall Heath, which had originally constituted the most northerly part of the Parish of King's Norton, was the first area of the county to be added to the newly designated City of Birmingham on 1 October 1891.
 This was followed by the small island of Edvin Loach near Bromyard, which was transferred to Herefordshire in 1893.
 Two years following the loss of Edvin Loach, the county gained the parish of Upper Arley, which was a Staffordshire parish nearly surrounded by Worcestershire and Shropshire (See Fig 4).
 Oldberrow parish, which was situated in the north east Worcestershire border area was transferred to Warwickshire County Council jurisdiction during 1896.
 Stoke Bliss was always regarded as part of Herefordshire until 1897, when it was transferred to Worcestershire.
 As a consequence; Acton Beauchamp was transferred to Herefordshire.

 The continuous expansion of Birmingham city has been a large contributory factor to Worcestershire's fluid boundary changes and associated housing issues.
 Balsall Heath was followed into Birmingham by Quinton Urban District in November 1909, and then by both the Rural District of Yardley and the greater part of the Urban District of King's Norton and Northfield.
-These latter transfers into the city were as part of the Greater Birmingham Act on 9 November 1911, which saw a considerable expansion of the city into its surrounding districts.
+These latter transfers into the city were as part of the Greater Birmingham Scheme 1911 on 9 November 1911, which saw a considerable expansion of the city into its surrounding districts.
 As a consequence of the transfer to Birmingham; these areas (and Balsall Heath) were regarded as part of Warwickshire.